 Some species, like the sea lamprey, have established their population (as invasive species) in landlocked water bodies, like the Great Lakes in North America.

-Some species, such as the Australian brook lamprey, do not feed as adults; instead, they survive on the nutrients stored from their larval stage.
+A few species, such as the Australian brook lamprey, do not feed as adults; instead, they survive on the nutrients stored from their larval stage.

 Parasitic lampreys typically attach themselves to their prey using the suction generated with the help of their disc-like mouth.
 They then use the horny plates on their tongue to scrape through the surface tissues and reach the body fluids.